-- 1) To stop the engine, put gear to Neutral (Nindicator to come on). - ▶ If you turn the ignition switch to the OFF position when the motorcycle in gear, the engine will shut off with the clutch disengaged. - 2 Turn the ignition switch off. - 3 Pull the parking brake lever when you park the motorcycle.
+- (1) To stop the engine, shift the transmission to Neutral (N indicator to come on). - If you turn the ignition switch to the OFF position when the motorcycle in gear, the engine will shut off with the clutch disengaged.

+(2) Turn the ignition switch to the OFF position.

+(3) Set the parking brake when you park the motorcycle.
+P337